 She was vaguely aware of Parson Sinews telling her to get up, but his voice sounded a million miles away.

-She shook her head and got to her knees.
-It was hard to move in this god-awful corset, but Sinews was right.
-She needed to get up.
+She shook her head and got to her knees.She needed to get up.
 She managed to struggle to her feet and quickly adjusted the lens of her mechanical eye, anticipating the giant coming over to finish her off.

 Instead, the giant had turned away and was hobbling down the hallway, away from her.